onsi/gomega/docs/index.md

 Ω(MultipleReturnValuesFunc()).Error().Should(HaveOccurred())
 ```

-Similar, asserting that no error occured is supported, too (where the other return values are allowed to take on any value):
+Similar, asserting that no error occurred is supported, too (where the other return values are allowed to take on any value):

 ```go
 Ω(MultipleReturnValuesFunc()).Error().ShouldNot(HaveOccured())